openath/openath.github.io/_posts/2021-04-01-shoe-grades.md

 Mirko Jalava of Tilastopaja in Finland says _“With all this new data and our huge database we’re working on a system of Shoe Grades - similar to Age Grades - so that by late season, we can adjust your time to correct for footwear.”_

-Shoe Factors will be announced at the end of each season at the AthTech conference <insert link>, and the results will hopefully be used to set official time penalties for the next season
+Shoe Factors will be announced at the end of each season at the [AthTech conference](http://athtech.run/2021/), and the results will hopefully be used to set official time penalties for the next season